 I recommend marinating the mozzarella balls for at least one hour in the fridge.
 But, if you have time, they will taste even better if you let them stay in the fridge overnight!
 The garlic and herb flavor permeates the mozzarella much better with a longer marinade time.

-If you marinate the mozzarella balls for longer than one hour or so, the olive oil will harden from the cold.
+If you marinate the mozzarella balls in the fridge for longer than 1 hour or so, the olive oil will harden from the cold.
 If this happens, just let the mozzarella balls sit at room temperature for 30 - 40 minutes before serving.

 If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!Print